erisimasol/Week-7-10X/README.md

 ## Overview

 This document outlines the project for building a data warehouse to store data on Ethiopian medical businesses scraped from Telegram channels.
-The project involves creating a robust and scalable data pipeline with object detection capabilities using YOLO (You Only Look Once).
+The project involves creating a robust and scalable data pipeline using YOLO (You Only Look Once) with object detection capabilities.

 ## Business Need